Belongs To Collection(s)

 Termination of Benefits upon Employee's Death

-If you should die while actively employed by NYIT, medical and/or medical and dental insurance coverage for your dependents will be extended for a six-month period following your death.
+If you should die while actively employed by NYIT, medical and/or medical and dental insurance coverage for your spouse and children (children are eligible until they reach age 26) covered by the plan(s) at the time of your death will be extended for a six-month period following your death.
 This coverage, which will be provided at no cost, will end on the last day of the month of the six-month anniversary of your death.
-At the conclusion of this six-month period, your dependents will be offered the option to continue their benefits under COBRA.
+At the conclusion of this six-month period, your spouse and children under age 26 will be offered the option to continue their benefits under COBRA.

 NYIT participates in the Tuition Exchange program, which provides the opportunity for dependents of eligible employees to apply for tuition exchange scholarships at other participating colleges and universities.
 Scholarships are provided for undergraduate, bachelor's degree programs only.
 Eligible employees are considered regular, full-time employees with a minimum of two years of service with NYIT.
 The number of scholarships available to dependents of NYIT employees will vary each year and all eligible employees will be notified annually of the number of scholarships that are offered.
 For information regarding this program, please contact the benefits unit of the Office of Human Resources.